pedrozelada/kotlin-project/README.md

 The command-line tool that converts Kotlin code into executable JVM bytecode

 Kotlin is a modern, statically-typed programming language that runs on the Java Virtual Machine (JVM).
 It is designed to be concise, expressive, and safe, while maintaining full interoperability with Java

+# Installation and Usage
+Prerequisites
+Install JDK 17+

+Install Kotlin using SDKMAN or Kotlin's official site

+Set up Kotlin in VS Code with the Kotlin plugin

+Running the Application

 # Useful Websites